adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Benchmarks/README.md

-Hear the Benchmarks - that are used in this Project are going to be available.
+Here are the Benchmarks - that are used in this Project are going to be available.